 This is a term given when the insomnia is caused by a mix of physical and psychological factors.
 Given sleep’s importance for our minds and bodies it is not surprising that multiple causes could contribute to sleep fragmentation.

 A viscous cycle can start with a minor event that causes transient insomnia.
-Rather than disappearing in a few days, the insomnia worsens as the sufferers worries about getting enough sleep.
+Rather than disappearing in a few days, the insomnia worsens as the sufferer worries about getting enough sleep.
 Daytime sleepiness may prompt him or her to go to bed earlier, resulting in greater sleep latency and possible sleep onset insomnia.
 The bed becomes associated, in the person’s mind, with a place of unrest and struggle for sleep.
 Pills can be tried, but even if they work, they lead to rebound insomnia when stopped.
 The person muddles on with new fixes, new bad feelings about the bedroom, and continued poor sleep.